Undergraduate Student Campus Life

 Students who have documented medical concerns certified by the University physician

-If a student feels he/she meets one or more of the criteria for an exception, an application can be submitted to the Assistant Vice President for Business Services at least two weeks before the beginning of the semester.
-Application forms are available in the offices of Student Development (ext.
-2322) and Student Accounts (ext.
-2330).
+If a student feels he/she meets one or more of the criteria for an exception, an application can be submitted to the Assistant Vice President for Business Affairs.
+The application must be filed at least one week before the beginning of the semester to avoid a late filing fee.
+Applications are available in the Student Accounts Office (ext.
+2330) and the Business Affairs Office (ext.
+2151).

 Please visit Pioneer College Caterers at asbury.pcconline.net for health and nutritional information as well as shop for special treats (birthday cake, cookies, fruits, etc.) for an Asbury University student.

 Women's Choir, Chorale, Men's Glee Club, Concert Band, Orchestra, Handbell Choir, Jazz Ensemble.
-Several Collegium Musicum Chamber Ensembles (Brass Quintet, Flute Choir, Percussion Ensemble, String Quartets, etc.) are available for student participation.
+Several Chamber Ensembles (Brass Quintet, Flute Choir, Bluegrass Band, String Quartets, etc.) are available for student participation.
 Contact the Music Department at ext.
 2250 for more information.

 Office of Campus Ministries and Chapel

+Campus Ministries.
 The Asbury University community is committed to the integration of faith, learning and living.
-The Office of Campus Ministries is focused especially on nurturing students in their spiritual journeys by intentionally encouraging the discipleship, fellowship, and outreach of community members.
-Small groups focusing on Bible study, accountability, prayer, and discussion are available for personal growth.
-Opportunities to serve others include mission trips, various weekly outreach ministries of helping and compassion, and ministry teams to churches and camps during the summer.
-On campus, students can be involved in peer ministry as discipleship leaders and residence hall spiritual life assistants.
-The Office of Campus Ministries is committed to equipping students for ministry and service on campus, in the community, and around the world—thus preparing a new generation of Christian leaders.
-See asbury.edu/campus-ministries or call ext.
+The Office of Campus Ministries is focused especially on nurturing students in their spiritual journeys by intentionally encouraging worship, discipleship, and service locally and globally.
+Many discipleship opportunities are offered, including floor Koinonias, covenant groups, Bible studies, and student-led worship events.
+Opportunities to serve others include mission trips, weekly outreach ministries of helping and compassion, and ministry teams to churches and camps during the summer.
+On campus, students can be involved in peer ministry as discipleship leaders and in their residence halls as Spiritual Life Assistants.
+The Office of Campus Ministries is committed to equipping students for ministry and service on campus, in the community, and around the world to prepare a new generation of Christian leaders.
+Go to asbury.edu/campus-ministries or call ext.
 2200 for additional information.

-Asbury University is committed to the residential university experience for the traditional undergraduates on the main campus and thus expects full-time single students to live in University-approved housing.
-Students residing on campus are generally housed in traditional-style residence halls; however, one residential community, primarily for upper-class students, provides apartment-style housing.
-See asbury.edu/housing or call ext.
-2115 for additional information.
+Asbury University is committed to the residential university experience for traditional undergraduates and thus expects full-time single students to live in University housing.
+Go to asbury.edu/housing or call ext.
+2322 for additional information.